(A) Policy statement and purpose

 Travelers will be reimbursed at the actual, reasonable single room rate for university business that is fifty miles or more from the traveler's primary work assignment.
 The reasonableness of the hotel will be determined by the immediate supervisor of the employee.
 Hotel stays in Toledo are not reimbursable unless part of a conference.
 Exceptions to the fifty mile rule will only be granted for exceptional circumstances.

 When travel on official business requires overnight lodging more than fifty miles from the traveler's home or headquarters, reimbursement will be made for the actual and reasonable cost plus taxes per night.
 When in the state of Ohio, the traveler should inquire as to the availability of a state tax exemption due to the tax exempt status of the university.
-A copy of the university's tax exemption certificate may be obtained at: http://www.bgsu.edu/downloads/finance/file8713.pdf.
+A copy of the university's tax exemption certificate may be obtained from the office of controller webpage.

 Personal expenses such as in-room movies, non-business telephone calls, in-room beverage or snack bars, child care, recreational activities, and other similar expenses will not be reimbursed.

 (11) Additional information:

 Additional statements related to travel expense may be found in other policies issued by finance and administration or individual divisions, colleges or departments.